robotlovesyou/tell/README.md

 ### Map Types

-Any field can be a map type.
+A field can be a map type.
 The key of map types is always a string.
 The value can be any other type.

 ```
 message MyMapMessage {